Driving to GermanySo why by car?

 We used a previous version of this book to plan our Germany road trips, now you can grab the revised copy.

-Is there anything else I need to know?
+Tips for driving to GermanyIs there anything else I need to know?

 Winter tyres - It is the law to have them fitted in wintery conditions according to the AA, although it doesn't specify a date on the site.
-Germans I have spoken to tell me it's from the 1st December, so it looks to be compliant you should have winter tyres fitted.
+Germans I have spoken to tell me it's from the 1st November, so it looks to be compliant you should have winter tyres fitted.

-Having said that, have I had winter tyres fitted every year - eeerrmmm no comment.
+Having said that, have I had winter tyres fitted every year? - eeerrmmm no comment.
 I have seen the Police whilst filling up with fuel in Germany and they don't run across to check my tyres, that's all I am saying.

 I would expect if I was involved in an incident it may be a different matter.